cantino/blog.andrewcantino.com/source/_posts/2011-12-14-hacking-google-for-fun-and-profit.markdown

 In all three cases, Google responded promptly to my security report and fixed the bug within a reasonable amount of time.
 I was given two $500 awards for the three bugs.
 Google generously doubled these amounts when I chose to donate them to charity, so the [Athens Conservency](http://www.athensconservancy.org/) and the [Buckeye Forest Council](http://www.buckeyeforestcouncil.org/), two of my favorite local charities in Athens, OH, received one thousand dollars each, care of Google.

 These were subtle bugs.
 They took trial and error to find.
 However, in total, I only spent a few spare evenings of my time.
-If Google's products- some of the most secure in the world- are suseptible to these sorts of attacks, you can bet many others are as well.
+If Google's products- some of the most secure in the world- are susceptible to these sorts of attacks, you can bet many others are as well.
 Every programer makes these mistakes sometimes.
 Security is too complicated for anyone to get right all of the time.
 Check your code!

 ##Take your security into your own hands... or, why you should hack Google too!